Hot Wheels Battle Force 5: Plot

-One day driving out in the Salt Flats, expert driver Vert Wheeler comes across a dimension called a Battle Zone where he meets a life form called a Sentient named Sage.
-Together, they assemble a racing team equipped with state-of-the-art weaponized vehicles to compete against the robotic Sark and the animal-like Vandals in the Battle Zones for the devices that control the zones called Battle Keys to determine the fate of Earth.
+One day driving out in the Salt Flats, expert driver Vert Wheeler comes across a dimension called a Battle Zone where he meets a life form called a Sentient whose name is Sage.
+Together, they assemble a racing team equipped with state-of-the-art weaponized vehicles to compete against the robotic Sark and the animal-like Vandals in the Battle Zones for the devices that control the zones called Battle Keys to determine the fate of planet Earth.

 Battle Force 5 lives on the planet Earth at Vert's garage/race circuit at a town called Handler's Corners.
 When Tornado-like portals called Storm Shocks appear, they provide access to dimensions in the Multiverse called Battle Zones.
 All Battle Zones have a Battle Key that allows access to the home world of the ones who accessed the Zone through Storm Shocks.
 This obligates Battle Force 5 to secure the Keys before the Vandals or the Sark in prevention of the Vandals looting Earth and the Sark taking over Earth.

 The Battle Zones were created by the Sentients.
 There are two types of Sentients: Blue and Red.
 The two types lived on two separate Homeworlds as rivals, until the blue homeworld was taken over by the Vandals.
 Throughout the story, Battle Force 5 encounter situations that make them access the Vandal, Sark, and Sentient homeworlds.

 At the end of the second season, the Sentient war ends, and Krytus and his team are banished.
 The Blue and Red Sentients are united once again.
 However, Rawkus informs Battle Force 5 that the Ancient Ones have awakened.

-Battle Force 5 has to challenge this new threat as well as the Alpha Code, of which Zemerik is under the influence, in the feature film "Total Revolution."
+Battle Force 5 has to challenge this new threat as well as the Alpha Code, of which Zemerik is under the influence, in the feature film "Total Revolution".
 The Ancient Ones are revealed to be called Karmordials who created the Sentients and were banished to the Primordiverse.
 They use a Shadow Matter bomb to get back, but Battle Force 5 eventually stops them.
-To conclude the series, with the Multiverse in peace, Vert, the rest of the team, and his dad are able to return to Earth without any looming threats.
+To conclude the series, with the Multiverse at peace, Vert, the rest of the team, and his dad are able to return to Earth without any looming threats.